diffblue/hw-cbmc/COMPILING.md

    make -C lib/cbmc/src minisat2-download
    ```

-4. Build EBMC:
+4. Build HW-CBMC:
    ```
    make -C src
    ```
    This also builds the CBMC submodule.
-The binary will be in src/ebmc/ebmc.
+The hw-cbmc binary will be in src/hw-cbmc/hw-cbmc.